MadsCorfixen/The-Yelp-Collaborative-Knowledge-Graph/README.md

 - ```--write_dir```: The directory in which the .nt files should be stored.
 - ```--include_schema```: If True also creates the .nt files to link YCKG to Schema.
 - ```--include_wikidata```: If True also creates the .nt files to link YCKG and Schema to Wikidata.

+4. This script generates all the YCKG files besides the graph metadata triple files, which are found in the GitHub folder [YCKG](YCKG).
+These are also a part of the YCKG.